dustinpfister/blog_posts/_posts/js-javascript-break.md

 ## 1 - javaScript break basics

-The break keyword can be used to break out of a loop when a certain condition is met.
+The break keyword can be used to break out of a loop by itself, but typically it would be used when a certain condition happens so it will often be used with an if statement, and some kind of expression.
 This can help avoid having to loop run threw the full contents of an array for example.
 If the array is fairly large the break keyword can help reduce the amount of time it takes for the loop to complete.
 Also the break keyword could be used to keep some code from running that I would not want to run if a condition is met that warrants a break statement.

 So late being said take a look at this very simple example of the javaScript break statement in action.